DayuanTan/multicast-programming-multicast-ordering/README.md

 It's ok to don't change them in most cases.
 In previous [server-client socket programming](https://github.com/DayuanTan/DistributedOS-A-Centralized-Multi-User-Concurrent-Bank-Account-Manager-Multithread-Synchronization) we have used SO_REUSEADDR | SO_REUSEPORT in *SOL_SOCKET level* to avoid address conflict.
 In multicast programming we need change more configurations in *IPPROTO_IP level*.

-The actual fucntion we use set or get socket layer or protocol options are:
+The actual fucntions we use to set or get socket layer or protocol options are:
 [getsockopt(2) and setsockopt(2)](https://man7.org/linux/man-pages/man2/getsockopt.2.html):

 ```cpp